Skip to contents

 Usage

-Estimating vaccine effectiveness is a key task once a vaccine is available as a control measure within a population, such as during the middle phase of an epidemic like Ebola or COVID-19, and also in the evaluation of regular vaccination programs, such as childhood vaccines.
+Vaccines are created to offer protection against diseases that affect human health.
+Quantifying how well vaccines work in controlled environments and in real-life settings remains a challenge for scientists.
+Estimating vaccine effectiveness (VEVE) is a key task once a vaccine is available as a control measure within a population, such as during the middle phase of an epidemic like Ebola or COVID-19, and also in the evaluation of regular vaccination programs, such as childhood vaccines.

 Who are the users / potential users?

-vaccineff is useful for local, national, and international health agencies looking for a quick implementation to estimate vaccine effectiveness based on their available data.
-It also provides insights to researchers, data analysts, and epidemiology students on how to approach vaccine effectiveness using different methods.
+vaccineff is useful for local, national, and international health agencies looking for a quick implementation to estimate VEVE based on their available data.
+It also provides insights to researchers, data analysts, and epidemiology students on how to approach VEVE using different methods.
+We believe that vaccineff would be specially useful for users without advanced training in statistical methods.

 What is vaccine effectiveness?

-In contrast with vaccine efficacy, which is the percentage reduction of disease incidence in a vaccinated group compared with an unvaccinated group under ideal conditions, vaccine effectiveness (VEVE) is the percentage reduction of disease incidence in a vaccinated group compared with an unvaccinated group under routine conditions.
+In contrast with vaccine efficacy, which is the percentage reduction of disease incidence in a vaccinated group compared with an unvaccinated group under ideal conditions, VEVE is the percentage reduction of disease incidence in a vaccinated group compared with an unvaccinated group under routine conditions.
+The reduction attributable to vaccination is usually assessed from data collected in observational studies (Halloran, Longini, and Struchiner 2010).
 Evaluating the effectiveness of vaccines in the field is an important aspect of monitoring immunization programs.

 vaccineff is a package designed to be used for any infectious disease for which a vaccine strategy has been implemented.
-The study designs currently implemented in the package are: cohorts, test-negative/case-control, and the screening method.
+This current version only allows measuring VEVE for cohort study designs.
+Future version will include other designs such as test-negative/case-control studies, and the screening method (Torvaldsen and McIntyre 2002).
+For more information, see the vignette Other designs.

 Cohort Design